DoninicToretto/DoninicToretto/README.md

 <h1 align="center">Hi 👋, I'm [Your Name]</h1>
 <p align="center">
-  <em>An experienced IT professional passionate about servers, virtualization, monitoring, and cloud technologies.</em>
+  <em>An experienced IT professional with hands-on skills in server infrastructure, virtualization, monitoring, and cloud technologies.</em>
 </p>

 ---